softwaremill/jekyll-softwaremill/_posts/company/2015-04-20-gems-of-sbt.md

 - You need to alter the core `sbt.State` object (to schedule more commands to run)

 ## Getting debug logs
+SBT prints out a lot of additional debug stuff, but it's not visible in the console by default.
 You can always call `last` (not only in case of errors) and see what has been printed out on the debug level.

 ## Temporary settings
 You can use the `Def.setting` method to create a temporary setting.
-It’s a value that that cannot be discovered by the user (it never lives inside a key).
+It’s a value that cannot be discovered by the user (it never lives inside a key).
 Temporary settings can depend on other settings.
 They can also be assigned into a setting key.
 You can think of them as handy ‘local wrappers’ for some other settings or their transformations.

 ## Revolver plugin
 This one is not really a feature of SBT, but it’s a very useful plugin.
 With revolver, you can easily start/stop you appliaction, but you can also run `~reStart`.